-Our Board believes that our future success depends, in large part, on our ability to maintain a competitive position in attracting, retaining, and motivating key personnel and non-employee directors.
-The Board believes that the issuance of equity awards is a key element underlying our ability to attract, retain and motivate key personnel and non-employee directors and better aligns the interests of our personnel and non-employee directors with those of our stockholders.
-The 2023 Plan will allow us to provide performance-based incentives to our eligible employees and non-employee directors.
-Therefore, the Board believes that the 2023 Plan is in the best interests of the Company and its stockholders and recommends a vote in favor of this Proposal No. 4.
+Our Board believes that the issuance of equity awards is a key element underlying our ability to attract, retain and motivate key personnel, non-employee directors and consultants.
+In addition, because of the highly regulated and complex industry that we operate in, our success depends on our ability to attract and retain individuals with deep experience in our industry.
+Without such key personnel, non-employee directors and consultants, we might not achieve our development and commercialization plans.
+Therefore, the Board believes that the Amended 2023 Plan to increase the number of shares issuable under the 2023 Plan is in the best interests of the Company and its stockholders and recommends a vote in favor of this Proposal No. 4.